Tusla - An Ghníomhaireacht um Leanaí agus an Teaghlach - Child and Family Agency

 Assessment, Consultation & Therapy Service (ACTS)

-A regional service providing intensive therapeutic support to children and young people in or at risk of special care or detention settings.
+A regional service providing therapeutic support to children and young people in or at risk of special care or detention settings.

 → Learn More